SoftDev4Research/open-source-software/2016-05-04 Open source policy draft 0.2.md

     * Science is fundamentally based on accuracy and trust in results.
 Open source code can be more trusted (cf security community) than black box solutions (see [Shining light into black boxes paper](https://www.sciencemag.org/content/336/6078/159.summary))
     * Don't over do it if you don’t have time, just get what you have out there, it takes very little time
 * "I won't receive any credit for my work"
     * Open-sourcing has been shown to improve citation and research impact in certain communities
     * Simply not true.
-It's very clear on github who contributes
+It's very clear on Github who contributes
 * "People will scoop me"
     * Open-sourcing will tend to lead to more collaborations (leading to more publications) than other people scooping you
 * "I won't be able to publish a paper about my research / about my software"